awsdocs/amazon-athena-user-guide/doc_source/troubleshooting-athena.md

 Athena treats sources files that start with an underscore \(\_\) or a dot \(\.\) as hidden\.
 To work around this limitation, rename the files\.

-### Athena cannot read files stored in the Glacier storage class<a name="troubleshooting-athena-athena-cannot-read-files-stored-in-the-glacier-storage-class"></a>
+### Athena cannot read files stored in Amazon S3 Glacier<a name="troubleshooting-athena-athena-cannot-read-files-stored-in-the-glacier-storage-class"></a>

-To work around this issue, copy the restored objects back into Amazon S3\.
-For more information, see [Considerations and Limitations for SQL Queries in Amazon Athena](other-notable-limitations.md)\.
+Athena does not support querying the data in the [S3 Glacier](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html#sc-glacier) or S3 Glacier Deep Archive storage classes\.
+Objects in the S3 Glacier storage class are ignored\.
+Objects in the S3 Glacier Deep Archive storage class that are queried result in the error message The operation is not valid for the object's storage class\.
+Data that is moved or transitioned to one of these classes are no longer readable or queryable by Athena even after storage class objects are restored\.
+To make the restored objects that you want to query readable by Athena, copy the restored objects back into Amazon S3 to change their storage class, or use the storage class instead, which is queryable by Athena\.
+For more information, see [Amazon S3 Glacier Instant Retrieval storage class](http://aws.amazon.com/s3/storage-classes/glacier/instant-retrieval/)\.

 ### Athena reads files that I excluded from the AWS Glue crawler<a name="troubleshooting-athena-athena-reads-files-that-i-excluded-from-the-glue-crawler"></a>